Eleanor de Clare: Marriage to Hugh Despenser the younger

 In May 1306 at Westminster, Eleanor married Hugh le Despenser the Younger, the son of Hugh le Despenser, Earl of Winchester by his wife Isabella de Beauchamp, daughter of William de Beauchamp, 9th Earl of Warwick.
 Despenser thereby became Lord of Glamorgan.
 Her grandfather, King Edward I, granted Eleanor a dowry of 2,000 pounds sterling.
 Eleanor's husband rose to prominence as the new favourite of her uncle, King Edward II of England.
 The king strongly favoured Hugh and Eleanor, visiting them often and granting them many gifts.

 Eleanor's fortunes changed drastically after the invasion in September 1326 of Edward's estranged wife, Queen Isabella, and her lover, Roger Mortimer, who overthrew the King; two months later, her husband Hugh was convicted of high treason and subsequently hanged, drawn, and quartered.

 Issue

-By Despencer Eleanor had nine children:
+By Despenser Eleanor had nine children: